Using the NEHGS Library

 Photocopying and Image Saving

 Photocopies and printouts (from computer and microfilm printers) cost 25 cents per page, except library catalog printouts, which are free.
-Copy cards for use with the photocopiers are available from a vending machine in the seventh-floor reading room.
 Copies from the photocopiers and microfilm scanners may also be saved to flash drives.
 Flash drives are available for purchase at the library.

 The NEHGS library is located in the heart of Boston's Back Bay neighborhood.
 Hotel reservations may fill up quickly depending on the time of year.
 Consult a list of nearby accommodations.Note: NEHGS members receive a special discount at the Charlesmark Hotel, located approximately two blocks from us.